SurenderHarsha/OpenAIGym-Cartpole-Evolution-/README.md

 It is based on the evolution of weights of a perceptron using genetic algorithms.
 For now to Solve for a score of 195, it takes about 1-40 Episodes randomly.

+Just run the program until it says done. it then prints DONE, the weights used to calculate the action, the maximum reward and the number of episodes it took.